CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 It's important that the original aspect ratio is preserved when the image is displayed.
 Under no circumstances will the image be 'stretched' to fill the available space - if necessary a blank area will be left at the side of the image or above and/or below it.

 The pixel dimensions of the displayed image will almost certainly not match the pixel dimensions of the dataset, so some kind of resampling will need to be performed.
 Best if we do this via the UWP media API's rather than in our code, as that will be more efficient.
+Ideally the stretching will be performed by duplicating pixel values rather than a technique such as bilinear interpolation, as this will make 'dead' pixels more clearly obvious ; however this may not be an option in the Image API's.

 ##### Choosing how the intensity map data is presented